 The machines left Orb Works in the UK in January 2008, and arrived in Mbale in the April.
 During the visit to Mbale in the June the container started to be unloaded into the workshop.
 Not everything required had been able to be sent in the container, but, amazingly, it was found that the few items still remaining in the building were those that were unable to be sent in the container!

-During the visit the engineers from the UK, together with the Ugandans who will run the workshop, planned the layout of the workshop and obtained prices for the installation of the machines and the general refurbishment of the building.
+During the visit the engineers from the UK, together with the Ugandans who would run the workshop, planned the layout of the workshop and obtained prices for the installation of the machines and the general refurbishment of the building.

 Following funds becoming available, the electrical wiring was started in October 2008.
 During the November 2008 visit a number of machines were bolted down to the floor and tested using a temporary electrical supply.
 These will be able to be used once the new wiring has been completed.
 A suitable existing electricity connection was already close to a few of the machines.
 These were fully commissioned during the visit.